 - Drug company assistance programs: Some drug companies offer eligible individuals reduced prices for their drugs.
 Contact the Partnership for Prescription Assistance or NeedyMeds to find out if you qualify for help with your drug costs.

 - Online pharmacies: You can often find significantly lower-priced drugs through online pharmacies.
 And, increasingly, people are using international online pharmacies to keep their costs down.
 Kaiser Health News reports that 19 million people in the U.S.–eight percent of Americans–now buy their drugs outside the US to afford them.
-But, people must be careful they are using a legitimate pharmacy and not an outfit selling counterfeit or expired drugs.
+But, you must be careful you are using a legitimate pharmacy and not an outfit selling counterfeit or expired drugs.
 Also, it is technically illegal to import drugs from abroad, although it appears that no one has been prosecuted for doing so for personal use.
 Here’s what to consider.